-- The school will therefore: - establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help (Our RHSE curriculum follows the Jigsaw programme and we welcome visitors from Operation Encompass)
+The school will therefore:

+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE (Personal, Social, Health and Education) which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+This is covered in our RHSE curriculum, as well as embedded by our school vision and values.